cryptoquantique/quarklink-getting-started-esp32-platformio/README.md

 The result is an ESP32 that is using secure boot, flash encryption, has a Root-of-Trust, and which can only be updated with firmware signed by a key from the Quarklink Hardware Security Module (HSM).

+See the [Quarklink Getting Started Guide](https://cryptoquantique.github.io/QuarklinkGettingStartedGuide.pdf) for more detailed information on how to use this example project.

 ## Pre-built binaries

 To make getting started easy there are pre-built binaries of this project available [here](https://github.com/cryptoquantique/quarklink-binaries)